debops/debops/docs/acme-integration.rst

 `Automated Certificate Management Environment` (ACME_) is a protocol that allows automated certificate requests, retrieval of certificates and certificate renewal.
-It was designed to enable easy deployment of TLS/SSL certificates by the `Let's Encrypt`_ project.
+It was designed to enable easy deployment of X.509 certificates from `Let's Encrypt`_.

-The ``debops.pki`` Ansible role provides support for the ACME protocol which is used by default with the Let's Encrypt service (there is a possibility to integrate other similar services in the future).
+The ``debops.pki`` Ansible role provides support for the ACME protocol which is used by default with the Let's Encrypt (there is a possibility to integrate other similar services in the future).
 Interaction with the ACME Certificate Authority is performed using the acme-tiny_ alternative client written in Python.